HuanX1/HuanX1/README.md

 ## 👋 About me
 > [!NOTE]
 > I'm a second year Computer Science student at the University of Surrey.
-I'm looking for placements, projects and just about anything where I can make an impact!
+I'm now a risk analyst intern at Tupras Trading, working in the Oil and Gas sector.
+I have experience working with Excel, Python and VBA Macros.
 Some stuff I have done so far:
+> - I've helped review and improve macros on excel sheets to improve processes
+> - I have learnt about various financial instruments and derivatives as well as the oil sector and the lifecycle of an oil trade
 > - I've built and deployed Discord bots
 > - I've created <a href="www.huanworld.com">my own website</a> (Revamped soon)
 > - I've dabbled in some Roblox game development and Blender graphics rendering.